 - in the park in the evenings during the TSB Festival of Lights.

-Please, no bicycle riding, scooter riding, rollerblading, rollerskating, frisbees or ball games.
-These activities are allowed in the playgrounds only.
+Cycling, scooter riding, rollerblading, rollerskating, frisbees and ball games are only allowed in the playgrounds.

 We endorse smokefree parks, playgrounds, sportsgrounds and walkways.